 One of the key differences between Ripple and Bitcoin is based on its utilization.
 Bitcoin is used as an alternative to fiat currency.
 With the help of Bitcoin, you can purchase goods and services as you do with fiat money.

 However, Ripple is used for the transfer of other commodities and currencies over the currency exchange network.
 Of note, no third party or intermediaries are involved in the Ripple network.

-Unlike Bitcoin that operates on blockchain technology and employs the use of mining, more precisely, proof-of-work system, Ripple uses an iterative consensus protocol to avoid issues of double-spending.
+Unlike Bitcoin that operates on blockchain technology and employs mining, more precisely, a proof-of-work system, Ripple uses an iterative consensus protocol to avoid double-spending issues.

 Also, Ripple uses a validating server network along with XRP tokens.
-XRP design does not entertain any kind of mining, and therefore, Ripple is different from Bitcoin.
-Moreover, a wide range of independent servers manages the ripple network who is constantly comparing transaction records.
+XRP design does not entertain any mining, and therefore, Ripple is different from Bitcoin.
+Moreover, a wide range of independent servers manages the ripple network which is constantly comparing transaction records.

 ● XRP Tokens

 XRP tokens are the actual cryptocurrency that is used on the Ripple network that assists money transfer between various countries.
 However, Bitcoin is itself a digital currency.